gimo/meson/docs/markdown/Reference-manual.md

 Keyword arguments are the following:

+- `native` tells whether to find the executable from the system or use the one defined in the cross file, defaults to `false` and is ignored in non-cross builds

 - `required` By default, `required` is set to `true` and Meson will abort if no program can be found.
 If `required` is set to `false`, Meson continue even if none of the programs can be found.
 You can